sglowery/Telegram-Repost-Bot/README.md

 # Commands

 - `/help` - Bot will reply with information on what it does and what it stores.
-- `/toggle` - Toggles tracking of individual entity types (can toggle multiple at a time).
+- `/toggle` - Toggles various group-wide settings for the bot.
+Can be called with multiple arguments, e.g. `/toggle url autodelete`
-  - Valid arguments: `picture`, `url`
+  - Valid arguments: `picture`, `url`, `autocallout`, `autodelete`
-- `/settings` - Display what the bot is tracking for the current group.
+- `/settings` - Display the bot's settings for the current group.
 - `/whitelist` - Reply to a picture or URL with this command to toggle the whitelist status of what you're replying to.
 - `/reset` - Only group admins and the user whose ID is set as the bot's admin can call this.
 Will reset a group's repost and whitelist data and revert tracking to the default settings.
 - `/stats` - Show some basic stats about reposts vs. unique posts in the current group.